gageracer/edithor/example/uiresult.md

 **Segment 9:** (445 characters)

 "Lila, think about this.
 Your career, your sponsors—" "I don't care," she said.
 "I can't keep doing this.
-I'll self-destruct if I do."
+I'll self-destruct if I do.".
 I tried to talk her out of it.
 So did Rebecca.
 But Lila was determined.
 She'd already written the caption, planned the photo.
 "It's happening," she said.
 "I need to do this for me.
 For my sanity."
 The post went live at 11 PM on a Tuesday.
 A photo of Lila with no makeup, crying, mascara running down her face.

 **Segment 10:** (312 characters)